Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Discussion

 \subsubsection{Comparison with \cite{Thomas19}}

 The formulation in \cite{Thomas19} adopts a first-principles starting point similar to ours.
-The major difference is that, by truncating at the first-order Legendre polynomial to model drift anisotropy in the CR distribution, their approach precludes pressure anisotropy modes.
+One key formal difference is that, by truncating at the first-order Legendre polynomial to model drift anisotropy in the CR distribution, their approach precludes CR pressure anisotropy modes and the associated microphysics.
 It is therefore straightforward to reduce to their formulation simply by setting $\Delta P_{\rm cr}=0$ in our equations, which yields:

 These two equations are identical to their lab-frame CR equations (see equation E13 and E14 in \cite{Thomas19}, or equation 31 and 32 in \cite{Ruszkowski23}).